The white backed woodpecker

 Did you know that:

-Areas where more than 25% of the tree volume is spruce are not used as nesting areas by the white-backed woodpecker.
+Areas where more than 25% of the tree volume consists of spruce are not suitable as nesting sites for the white-backed woodpecker.

-According to ArtDatabanken (which is responsible for classifying the threat status of species), the dense moose and deer tribes in parts of central Sweden need to be reduced quickly in order for more leafy trees to grow, which then favors the white-backed woodpecker.
+According to ArtDatabanken (the Swedish Species Information Centre, responsible for assessing the threat status of species), the dense populations of moose and deer in parts of central Sweden need to be reduced to allow more deciduous trees to grow — a development that would greatly benefit the white-backed woodpecker.

 Conservation status